oncody/civ-board-game-2010/README.md

   * Friendly workers: produce 4 extra
   * Native art: gain 3-6 extra culture
   * Teacher: learn a tech 1 for free

-### Optional Rules:
-* Investment deck
-  * All players must agree at the start of the game whether to play with this
-* Great person deck
-  * All players must agree at the start of the game whether to play with this

 ### Cheat Sheet
 * Starting travel speed for army and scout figures is 2